BrainCircuitsBehaviorLab/village/_sources/advanced_customization/homecage_camera_control.md.txt

 ## Homecage Camera Control

-Some setups connect two homecages through the corridor, with animals able to move between them. `AREA_EXTRA` is a 5th, special corridor detection area (on top of the regular `AREA1_CORRIDOR`-`AREA4_CORRIDOR`) used to check that the passage between the two homecages isn't physically blocked (e.g. by bedding, an animal staying put for hours, or a mechanical issue) for longer than expected.
+Some setups connect two homecages through the corridor, with animals able to move between them.
+The passage between them can be blocked on purpose using pieces of a distinct color, placed to physically close it off. `AREA_EXTRA` is a 5th, special corridor detection area (on top of the regular `AREA1_CORRIDOR`-`AREA4_CORRIDOR`) used to detect those pieces and check that the passage hasn't stayed blocked by mistake for longer than expected.

 It's off by default, and everything about it is opt-in.